 Once your brine is cooked and cooling, peel off any loose outer leaves from cabbage head, cut out core and slice red cabbage into thin strips.
 You may have to peel of a few outer leaves but don’t worry, there will be plenty of cabbage left for pickling if you start with a 2-2 1/2 pound head.

 The next step is important as it releases the bitterness of the cabbage before pickling so don’t be tempted to skip it.
 In a large bowl, add sliced cabbage and mix in salt until cabbage strips are well coated.
 Almost immediately, you’ll notice beads of moisture coming off the cabbage.

 Transfer salted cabbage to a strainer over the sink or a dish towel lined baking sheet.
 I prefer the dish towel method myself, just make sure you use an older towel that you won’t mind a few red stains on!
+And for goodness’ sake, at all costs, avoid dropping any on your carpeting, unless you’re prepared with an effective carpet stain remover close by!
 Allow cabbage to ‘sweat’ for at least 30 minutes.
 Some cooks leave it overnight but I like to leave it out about an hour or so.

 While still on the cookie sheet or in the strainer, sprinkle fennel seeds over the top of sweating cabbage strips and transfer cabbage from baking sheet directly into cleaned jars.
 Important to remember – DO NOT RINSE off the salt or fennel seeds!

 Then simply pour cooled pickling liquid carefully over cabbage filled jars and you’re done!
 Seal jars tightly and allow to sit in a cool, dark place for 5-7 days before enjoying.
 Make sure to refrigerate jars once you open them and sealed jars can stay in cool, dark place for up to a year before opening.